TOM FORD – Marko TF144 18V

 They came in the standard TOM FORD brown box, sunglasses case and cloth that all their models come in.
 These were and are a standard edition item, not a James Bond Limited version like before.

-First of all, comparing them to their predecessor from Quantum (TF108), they are a slightly larger frame, which look better on my face.
+First of all, comparing them to their predecessor from Quantum of Solace (TF108), they are a slightly larger frame, which look better on my face.
 The lenses are blue again in a slightly different shade (however it is so slight I can’t tell the difference).